How We Work

 Outcome

-restitution of affected transactions may be pursued.
-Each case is assessed
+• Where a breach is established, restitution of affected transactions may be pursued

-individually based on its factual and regulatory context.
+• Each case assessed individually on its factual and regulatory context